TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 2. The condition: is checkbox1 unchecked.
 [Hint](https://webdriver.io/docs/api/element/isSelected)

-3. The action: click checkbox1 if the condition is false.
+3. The action: click checkbox1 if the condition is false (unchecked).

-4. The condition: is checkbox2 checked.
+4. The condition: is checkbox2 checked (true).

 5. The action : click checkbox2 if the condition is true (the box should be unchecked when done).